Mozambique’s legal system is based on civil law.

 Interest in those conditions will be excessive whenever the amounts lent by related non-resident entities exceed more than twice the value of a resident borrower’s equity.

-The special relationship between the lender and borrower will occur when the former owns, directly or indirectly, more than 25% of the latter’s share capital, exercises a significant influence over its management, or has the same parent company.
+The special relationship between the lender and borrower will occur when the former owns more than 25% of the latter’s share capital, directly or indirectly, exercises a significant influence over its management, or has the same parent company.
 However, excessive indebtedness will not be presumed if a Mozambican borrower proves that, in the same conditions, it could have obtained the same level of indebtedness from an independent party, by presenting such proof within 30 days of the end of the tax year concerned.

 Furthermore, specific rules are foreseen for arrangements that commonly occur between corporate groups, such as cost-sharing arrangements and intra-group services agreements.